๐Ÿซ€Anatomy and Physiology II

 Esophagus

-Compare: Mouth vs. Esophagus—both involve mechanical processing, but the mouth performs active mastication while the esophagus relies solely on peristalsis.
+Compare: Mouth vs. Esophagus โ€” both involve mechanical processing, but the mouth performs active mastication while the esophagus relies solely on peristalsis.
 If asked about voluntary vs. involuntary control, the mouth demonstrates both (chewing is voluntary, salivation is autonomic).

 Chemical Digestion Powerhouses

 These organs are where the heavy lifting of enzymatic breakdown occurs.
-Understanding the specific enzymes, their substrates, and optimal pH conditions is high-yield material.
+Understanding the specific enzymes, their substrates, and their optimal pH conditions is high-yield material.

 Stomach

-• Gastric glands secrete HCl and pepsinogen—the acidic environment (pH 1.5-3.5) activates pepsinogen to pepsin, which begins protein digestion
+• Gastric glands secrete HCl (from parietal cells) and pepsinogen (from chief cells).
+The highly acidic environment (pH 1.5โ€“3.5) activates pepsinogen into pepsin, which cleaves proteins into smaller peptides.

 Small Intestine

-Compare: Stomach vs. Small Intestine—both perform chemical digestion, but the stomach focuses on protein (pepsin) in an acidic environment while the small intestine handles all macronutrients in an alkaline environment (pH ~8).
-FRQs often ask why pancreatic enzymes wouldn't function in the stomach.
+Compare: Stomach vs. Small Intestine โ€” both perform chemical digestion, but the stomach focuses on protein (pepsin) in an acidic environment while the small intestine handles all three macronutrients in an alkaline environment (pH ~8).
+FRQs often ask why pancreatic enzymes wouldn't function in the stomach: the low pH would denature them.

 Accessory Organs: Secretion Without Direct Contact

-The accessory organs produce essential digestive secretions but food never passes through them.
+The accessory organs produce essential digestive secretions, but food never passes through them.
 Understanding their products and delivery pathways is critical for exam questions on digestive coordination.

 Liver